dkanunik/api-js-test-lab-tasks/API/module1/task7.md

 ### Expected result
 ```
-As a Weather API user
+As a Paste API user
-    I have to get HTTP response body
+    I need to be able to create Paste and get
-        with [Title] node
-        with [Channel] items
+        200 for a valid data

+    I need to be able to create Paste with
+        10 min expiration time

 ```

 ---